Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 ### Create required objects

+Browse to [_setup/2_create_objects.sql](./_setup/2_create_objects.sql).
+Replace the `<your_role>` placeholder in the `GRANT USAGE ON INTEGRATION` with the role you will be using to create your services.
+NOTE that you need to use a non-ACCOUNTADMIN role to create services.

-Browse to [_setup/2_create_objects.sql](./_setup/2_create_objects.sql) and run the SQL to create the required objects.
+Run the SQL to create the required objects.
 You can do this via the VS Code extension or copy/paste into Snowflake.

-The SECURITY INTEGRATION **MUST** be run by an ACCOUNTADMIN for the account (if already run for the account this can be skipped).
+The SECURITY INTEGRATION and NETWORK / INTEGRATIONS **MUST** be run by an ACCOUNTADMIN for the account (if already run for the account this can be skipped).

 This will create:
-1. SECURITY INTEGRATION to allow Oauth to containers (if not already enabled for the account)
+1. SECURITY INTEGRATION to allow Oauth to containers (if not already enabled for the account), and NETWORK access to allow the container to download from huggingface.
 2. A stage to store the LLM that is downloaded.
 This will allow us to cache the LLM for faster startup in future runs.
 3. A stage to upload and store the YAML specs for the containers.
 4. A container image registry to push our docker images